astro-informatics/ssht-archive/python_install.md

 python setup.py build_ext --inplace
 ```

-For user wide install of the package use the following:
+For user-wide install of the package use the following:
 ```
 python setup.py install --user
 ```